vinyldns/vinyldns/modules/docs/src/main/tut/operator/pre.md

 The following are the repositories presently used by VinylDNS...

 * `RecordSetRepository` - Instead of individual DNS records, VinylDNS works at the `RRSet`.
-The unique key for RecordSet is the `record name` + `record type`.
+The unique key for RecordSet is the `record name` + `record type`
 * `RecordChangeRepository` - The history of all changes to all records in VinylDNS.
 In general, some kind of pruning strategy should be implemented otherwise this could get quite large
-* `ZoneRepository` - Holds DNS Zones
+* `ZoneRepository` - DNS Zones and managing access to zones
 * `ZoneChangeRepository` - The history of all changes made to _zones_ in VinylDNS.
 Zone changes can including syncs, updating ACL rules, changing zone ownership, etc.
-* `GroupRepository` - Holds VinylDNS Groups.
+* `GroupRepository` - VinylDNS Groups
-* `UserRepository` - Holds VinylDNS Users.
+* `UserRepository` - VinylDNS Users.
 These users are typically created the first time the user logs into the portal.
-The user information will be pulled from LDAP, and inserted into the VinylDNS UserRepository.
+The user information will be pulled from LDAP, and inserted into the VinylDNS UserRepository
-* `MembershipRepository` - Holds a link from users to groups.
+* `MembershipRepository` - Holds a link from users to groups
 * `GroupChangeRepository` - Holds changes to groups and membership
-* `BatchChangeRepository` - VinylDNS allows users to submit multiple record changes _across_ DNS zones at the same time within a `Batch`.
+* `BatchChangeRepository` - VinylDNS allows users to submit multiple record changes _across_ DNS zones at the same time within a `Batch`
 The `BatchChangeRepository` holds the batch itself and all individual changes that executed in the batch.
 * `UserChangeRepository` - Holds changes to users